krivaten/site/content/blog/why-i-tried-psychedelics.md

 The results have been outstanding, and I look forward to sharing them with you.

-If you'd like to read about my first trip, [[2022-05-28 2230 - My First Trip|you can read about it here]].
+If you'd like to read about my first trip, [[./my-first-trip|you can read about it here]].